linhan0112/todolist/README.md

-# ToDo List Web Application
+# Basic To Do List Web Application
 A simple ToDo List web application built with HTML, CSS, and JavaScript.
 This project allows users to add, edit, and delete tasks in a straightforward and intuitive interface.

 ## Directory Structure